1990 Chadian parliamentary election

 Parliamentary elections were held in Chad on 8 July 1990.
 They were the first elections since 1969 and followed a referendum the previous year which had made the country a one-party state, with the National Union for Independence and Revolution as the sole legal party.
 However, all 436 candidates stood for election as independents.
 Voter turnout was 56%.

+Background

+Chad had endured a mostly unstable government since its independence in 1960 into the 1980s, including prolonged periods of civil war.
+In 1982, Hissène Habré gained control of the government and instituted a somewhat stable but authoritarian dictatorship, backed by the United States and France.
+Beginning in 1988, Habré began to allow slivers of democracy into the government, with regional congresses and a constitutional committee being held.

+A 1989 referendum created the National Assembly, though it gave the Assembly no meaningful authority.
+The 1990 elections were held to fill the new Assembly.
+All candidates officially ran as independents, though the constitution created a single-party state under Habré's National Union for Independence and Revolution party.